0xmzz/Decred-research/README.md

 "# Decred-research"
-<br>This repo will contain a collection of research I have done on Decred.
+<br>This repo will contain research on Decred.